How to Set Up Your Own Audiobookshelf Server for SoundLeaf

 ghcr.io/advplyr/audiobookshelf

-- SSH in and install Docker (same commands as above)
+- SSH in and install Docker (same script as above).

 server {